jstrosch/sclauncher/README.md

 Release binaries are available.
 You can view a demo of this tool on [YouTube](https://youtu.be/U8SkM99TB2g)

-This program provides several options for working with your shellcode:
+This program provides several options for working with your shellcode, organized by their usage.

+**Global arguments**
+- -f: required, path of the file to load shellcode from
+- -ep: adjusts the entry point offset.
+If debugging, this will become the offset that is executed. if using with PE file creation, this will become the *AddressOfEntry* value

+**Debugging shellcode**
+- -bp: SCLauncher will insert a breakpoint (0xCC) at the desired offset. *Note, this doesn't not appear to work with all debuggers.*
-* You can use the ```-pause``` argument to pause this program before executing the shellcode.
-This allows for a debugger to be attached and breakpoints to be set.
-Keep in mind that there are options available to have this utility set breakpoints for you, see the ```-bp``` argument.
+- -pause: Pauses execution before executing the shellcode, allowing for a debugger to be attached or other monitoring tools to be started.
-* You can produce PE files from your shellcode, then disassemble or debug them as you would a normal PE file.
-* You can run the the program directly under a debugger, providing the appropriate arguments through your debuggers interface.
+- -d: path to a file to load additional content.
+For example, if the shellcode is dependent on other content being in memory.
+- -mm: Works with -d only, this will load the additional content pointed to by the *-d* argument as a memory mapped file.

+**Creating a PE File**
+- -pe: Tells SCLauncher to create a PE file
+- -d: If used in the context of PE file creation, will create a new section named *.content* with the content of this file.
+- -64: Creates a 64-bit executable, for use with 64-bit shellcode.
+- -o: Defines outpout file name for generated PE file.
+Default is *sc_outpout.exe*.

 ## Executing Shellcode From a File